cstashko/STIFMaps/README.md

 25 completed models are available at https://data.mendeley.com/datasets/vw2bb5jy99/2 via 'trained_models' and output plots can be found in the 'output' directory.

+Typical install time to create the conda environment is about 15 minutes.
+The run time to reproduce the network training should take several hours.

 Please direct any questions to cstashko@berkeley.edu